 A quarterpipe does not need to be a full 90° steep at the top.
 The most common ones will be near 60°.

-A 90° quarterpipe that continues vertically from 90° is called a vert ramp.
-If it tips passed 90° or vert, that is called oververt.
+A vert ramp is a quarterpipe that curves until it wall goes straight up vertically from 90°.
+If it tips passed 90° or vert, that's oververt.

 There are a lot of cases where steep advanced ramps work well.
-For most of us a good skateboard quarterpipe will have a mellow transition the goes to just over 60° steep.
+For most of us a good skateboard quarterpipe will have a mellow transition the goes to 60° steep.

 Transition is the name for the curve on a skateboard quarterpipe or other ramp.
 The curve follows a consistent radius.
 Different sized trannies give you a different skateboarding experience.